 - Technology.
 Physical education teachers use information technology to enhance learning and to enhance personal and professional productivity.

 - Collaboration.
 Physical education teachers foster relationships with colleagues, parents/guardians, and community agencies to support students’ growth and well being.

 Regulations and requirements for admission to graduate study and graduate degree candidacy for Initial Teacher Certification Programs correspond to those of The Graduate School.
-In addition to those admissions criteria for all M.A.T. programs, candidates for the M.A.T. in Physical Education, applicants must complete the Graduate School application process, which includes submission of following:
+To be considered for admission to the M.A.T. in Physical Education, applicants must complete the Graduate School application process, which includes submission of following:

 Degree Requirements (45 Hours)

 |PEDU 520||Observational Analysis of Sports Techniques and Tactics||3|